| The

 intended finally to blame the Kigali regime for triggering off the

 genocide and carrying out more killings.
+As

 the 10th genocide memorial approaches, the moral victory for